bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/block_chain.md

 The [proof of work][/en/glossary/proof-of-work]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random nature of cryptographic hashes.
-A good cryptographic hash algorithm converts arbitrary data into a seemingly-random number.
-If the data is modified in any way and the hash re-run, a new seemingly-random number is produced, so there is no way to modify the data to make the hash number predictable.
+A good cryptographic hash algorithm converts arbitrary data into a seemingly random number.
+If the data is modified in any way and the hash re-run, a new seemingly random number is produced, so there is no way to modify the data to make the hash number predictable.

 To prove you did some extra work to create a block, you must create a